 Drivers in Georgia owe a duty to other people on the road — including bicyclists, drivers, and pedestrians — to drive reasonably.
 If a driver speeds, drives while distracted, or fails to yield the right of way pedestrians in a crosswalk, the driver has likely acted unreasonably and has therefore breached this duty.
 Such a driver could be held liable under Georgia law to pedestrians injured as a result of his actions.

 Even if a pedestrian injured by a negligent driver was partly responsible for his own injuries, the pedestrian may still have a case.
-As long as the pedestrian was less than 50 percent responsible for the accident, he can bring a lawsuit and seek a portion of his damages.Pedestrians Injured by Negligent Drivers Can Recover Damages
+As long as the pedestrian was less than 50 percent responsible for the accident, a pedestrian accident attorney in Atlanta can bring a lawsuit on their behalf and seek a portion of his damages.Pedestrians Injured by Negligent Drivers Can Recover Damages

 If a jury finds for the plaintiff in a pedestrian accident case, the plaintiff is entitled to compensatory damages.
 The aim of compensatory damages is to compensate the plaintiff for costs of the accident, such as medical expenses, lost wages, and emotional distress.
 In some cases, the plaintiff may also collect punitive damages.
 For these damages the defendant must have acted with a conscious indifference for the consequences of his actions or with some other particularly egregious state of mind.
 If the accident was caused by a drunk driver, the Georgia cap on punitive damages may not apply.Hold Negligent Drivers Accountable